Breastfeeding: Benefits, Tips, and Tricks

 Nursing is natural, and for some it comes easy, while for others it can be daunting and challenging.
 Whatever you choose to do (whether formula or breast) making sure your baby is healthy and fed is most important.

-I nursed my firstborn until she was 10 months, it was a mutual weaning process.
-She became uninterested and I was ready to get my boobs back.
+I nursed my firstborn until she was 10 months.
 It was rewarding in many ways, although the beginning was tough!
-And when I say tough I mean there was blood, tears, engorgement, and torn flesh.
-The first few days of nursing were torture, it hurt so much.
 I saw a lactation consultant, which helped me get a better understanding of proper latching and various holding positions.
 Although I needed more than just a consult.
 I will go over some tips and tricks that helped me continue nursing my baby well over 6 months.
-Now that I have a newborn, I am back at square one, although painful and sore, my nipples did not bleed ( YAY !!).
+Now that I have a newborn, I am back at square one.
 I will let you in on a little secret - if you can make it past that first month, it will get easier.

 Continue reading to learn about the benefits of breastmilk.
 This is what always kept me motivated to overcome the hurdles and offer the breast as much as possible.